JingboHH/genome-assembly-pipeline/README.md

 Input: assemblies, assembly.fasta
 Output: annotated assemblies, DNA1_merged_

 For each merged read, Unicycler outputs a folder that contains the assembly.
-For this reason, we define a base folder that contain all folders output from Unicycler
+For this reason, we define a base directory that contain all subfolders output from Unicycler
 ```
 BASE_DIR="/assembled_folder"
 ```